 How long is it okay to leave bleach in your hair?

-You can leave bleach in your hair from fifteen to thirty minutes.
+You can leave bleach in your hair from 15 to 30 minutes.
 The exact time depends on your goal and the current hair color.
 For instance, if you start with brown hair and you want it a couple of shades lighter, leave the bleach for fifteen minutes.
 On the other hand, going from black to light brown or blonde is more complicated.
-In that case, leave the bleach for a maximum of thirty minutes.
+In that case, leave the bleach for a maximum of 30.

 Bleach is a powerful chemical that will undoubtedly change the color of your hair.
 However, you need to keep it healthy.
 Using bleach may damage your hair or dry it out.
 Make sure you do not go over the recommended thirty minutes.